18F/unit-testing-node/_pages/components/middleware.md

         checkErrorResponse(errorMessage);
 ```

 Run the test, and verify that the new test passes.
-Then, add this one final
+Then, add this test, which
-test, which validates the behavior when the GitHub issue request succeeds, but
+validates the behavior when the GitHub issue request succeeds but adding the
-adding the success reaction to the message fails.
-It is nearly identical to
+success reaction to the message fails.
+It is nearly identical to the previous
-the previous one except that `slackClient.addSuccessReaction` produces the
+one except that `slackClient.addSuccessReaction` produces the failure (notice
-failure (notice `calledOnce.should.be.true`):
+`calledOnce.should.be.true`):

 ```js
     it('should file an issue but fail to add a reaction', function(done) {